fbpx

 If you are on Windows, then you can use Virtual Audio Cable (donation-ware) to do exactly the same thing.
 One caveat on Windows – if you want to use the same physical interface in both Gig Performer and your DAW, make sure your audio interface drivers allow more than one application to use it simultaneously (see more information in this article).

-NB: please note that we cannot provide individual support to users on this topic – the information here is solely for guidance to show how it can be done.
+NB: please note that we cannot provide individual support to users on this topic.
+The information here is solely for guidance to show how it can be done.
 We encourage you to visit our support forums to ask specific questions.

 For example, there is already an interesting discussion on our community forum on other ways to do this, including the use of patch cables (audio and optical).